-- 1. Names of subsidiaries which are yet to commence operations: There are no Subsidiaries which are yet to commence its operations. - Names of subsidiaries which have been liquidated or sold during the year: There were no Subsidiaries which 2. have been liquidated or sold during the year. - Aarvi Encon FZE, AED column is on Consolidated basis.
-3.
+Apart from this, no other subsidiaries are yet to commence its business.

+- Names of subsidiaries which have been liquidated or sold during the year: There were no Subsidiaries which have been liquidated or sold during the year. - Aarvi Encon FZE, AED column is on Standalone basis.